 where $l_g$ and $u_g$ are the lower and upper bounds of $100(1 - \alpha)$\% HDI for each subgroup $g$, respectively, and $\mathbf{1}(\cdot)$ is the indicator function.
 Note that $\alpha=0.1$ in our settings.
 The CP measures the proportion of true values covered by the interval, with an ideal value of $1 - \alpha$.
 The IS is a composite metric that jointly evaluates the AL and CP of the interval.
 The IS increases when the prediction interval generated by the model is too broad and increases when the observed value falls outside of this interval.
 Table~\ref{tab:simulation-hierarchical} summarizes the above performance measures averaged over $100$ Monte Carlo replications.

 In both scenarios, our proposed methods, BMTM and HBMTM, substantially outperform the baseline RDD.
 In particular, HBMTM consistently demonstrates superior performance with the lowest MAE and IS, and the superiority is evident in Scenario~(B).
 In Scenario~(B) with a weaker bunching signal, the accuracy of BMTM degrades~(MAE increases from 0.78 to 1.79), while that of HBMTM remains remarkably stable and accurate.
-Although CP of BMTM is slightly closer to the nominal 90\% than that of BMTM in Scenario~(A), HBMTM maintains reliable CP across both scenarios.
+In Scenario~(A), although CP of BMTM is slightly closer to the nominal 90\% than that of HBMTM, HBMTM maintains reliable CP across both scenarios.
 These findings demonstrate that the hierarchical structure of HBMTM successfully borrows strength across subgroups to deliver highly accurate and precise causal effect estimates, even when the identifying bunching signal is weak.

-Figure~\ref{fig:comparison-subgroups-hierarchical} visually contrasts the subgroup-specific causal effects estimated $\Delta_g$ from BMTM and HBMTM in Scenario~(B).
+Figure~\ref{fig:comparison-subgroups-hierarchical} visually contrasts the subgroup-specific causal effects estimates $\Delta_g$ from BMTM and HBMTM in Scenario~(B).

 It confirms that the hierarchical model, HBMTM, consistently provides more accurate point estimates and narrower 90\% credible intervals.
-These visual comparisons further emphasize the effectiveness of our proposed HBTM method in estimating the threshold's causal effect on customers, even in the presence of small sample sizes within subgroups.
+These visual comparisons further emphasize the effectiveness of our proposed HBMTM method in estimating the threshold's causal effect on customers, even in the presence of small sample sizes within subgroups.